Hanoi Vietnam Travel Guide

 Each area of Hanoi has a distinct character, amenities, and proximity to attractions.

-The Old Quarter is most suitable for within walking distance of a lot of places.
+The Old Quarter is most suitable for within walking distance of many sites.
 The French Quarter is near the Opera Theater and museums.
 Tay Ho usually requires transport to main popular sights.
 Ba Dinh is close to the Ho Chi Minh Mausoleum complex.

 Expect high noise in the Old Quarter.
 The French Quarter has moderate noise.
 Tay Ho is generally low to moderate noise, a easygoing environment.